Camel tears... new miracle antivenom?

 While camel tears do have unique properties related to their ability to maintain a healthy tear film in harsh desert environments, there's no credible evidence to support claims of venom neutralisation or other extraordinary medicinal uses.

+There are actually immunoglobins in camel tears, but for the volumes required to manufacture meaningful amounts of antiovenom, camel tears is just completely impractical.
 The idea of camel tears as a universal antidote is largely a result of misinformation and sensationalized media reports, often shared on social media.

 (Please stop sending me emails and messages wanting to sell me camel tears.)